martscht/pandar/content/lehre/fue-ii/fue-efa.md

 ## Mean item complexity =  1
 ## Test of the hypothesis that 2 factors are sufficient.
 ##
-## The degrees of freedom for the null model are  15  and the objective function was  1.47 with Chi Square of  183.82
+## df null model =  15  with the objective function =  1.47 with Chi Square =  183.82
-## The degrees of freedom for the model are 4  and the objective function was  0.07
+## df of  the model are 4  and the objective function was  0.07
 ##
 ## The root mean square of the residuals (RMSR) is  0.04
 ## The df corrected root mean square of the residuals is  0.07
 ##
-## The harmonic number of observations is  129 with the empirical chi square  5.6  with prob <  0.23
+## The harmonic n.obs is  129 with the empirical chi square  5.6  with prob <  0.23
-## The total number of observations was  129  with Likelihood Chi Square =  8.75  with prob <  0.068
+## The total n.obs was  129  with Likelihood Chi Square =  8.75  with prob <  0.068
 ##
 ## Tucker Lewis Index of factoring reliability =  0.893
 ## RMSEA index =  0.096  and the 90 % confidence intervals are  0 0.184
 ## BIC =  -10.69
 ## Fit based upon off diagonal values = 0.99
 ## Measures of factor score adequacy
+##                                                    ML1
+## Correlation of (regression) scores with factors   0.90
+## Multiple R square of scores with factors          0.80
+## Minimum correlation of possible factor scores     0.61
-##                                                    ML1  ML2
+##                                                    ML2
-## Correlation of (regression) scores with factors   0.90 0.88
+## Correlation of (regression) scores with factors   0.88
-## Multiple R square of scores with factors          0.80 0.77
+## Multiple R square of scores with factors          0.77
-## Minimum correlation of possible factor scores     0.61 0.55
+## Minimum correlation of possible factor scores     0.55
 ```

 Wir sehen, dass diesmal die Schätzmethode "ml" ist.
 Auch die Faktoren heißen nun *ML1* und *ML2*.
 Die Faktorladungen im ML-EFA Modell mit *obliquer* Rotation sehen den Faktorladungen aus unserer vorigen Analyse sehr ähnlich.